Neural engineering: Neural regrowth and repair

 Neural engineering and rehabilitation applies neuroscience and engineering to investigating peripheral and central nervous system function and to finding clinical solutions to problems created by brain damage or malfunction.
 Engineering applied to neuroregeneration focuses on engineering devices and materials that facilitate the growth of neurons for specific applications such as the regeneration of peripheral nerve injury, the regeneration of the spinal cord tissue for spinal cord injury, and the regeneration of retinal tissue.
-Genetic engineering and tissue engineering are areas developing scaffolds for spinal cord to regrow across thus helping neurological problems (Schmidt & Leach 2003).
+Genetic engineering and tissue engineering are areas developing scaffolds for spinal cord to regrow across thus helping neurological problems.

 Research and applications

-Research focused on neural engineering utilizes devices to study how the nervous system functions and malfunctions (Schmidt & Leach 2003).
+Research focused on neural engineering utilizes devices to study how the nervous system functions and malfunctions.

 Neural imaging

 Neuroimaging techniques are used to investigate the activity of neural networks, as well as the structure and function of the brain.
 Neuroimaging technologies include functional magnetic resonance imaging (fMRI), magnetic resonance imaging (MRI), positron emission tomography (PET) and computed axial tomography (CAT) scans.
 Functional neuroimaging studies are interested in which areas of the brain perform specific tasks. fMRI measures hemodynamic activity that is closely linked to neural activity.
 It is used to map metabolic responses in specific regions of the brain to a given task or stimulus.
 PET, CT scanners, and electroencephalography (EEG) are currently being improved and used for similar purposes.